The majority of U.S. physicians practice primary care, and are a small private practice owner, partner, or associate.

 As you're probably well aware, the physician market is highly saturated.
 Patients have their pick of private practices.
 How do you make yours stand out to get more patients and increase revenue?
 Here are 5 tips.

 How to Get More Patients: Make Your Private Practice Stand Out

 1. Involve patients in their own care via their Internet activity

 Gone are the days of the dictator doctor, where the physician alone holds the key to the world’s medical mysteries.
-Now, with the help of the Internet and Google, patients are informing themselves about symptoms, maladies, and treatments long before they come in for their appointments.
+Now, with the help of the Internet, patients are informing themselves about symptoms, ailments, and treatments long before they come in for their appointments.